The median ROI for a student chatbot is 280% at 12 months

 - Session duration: 1 min 45s to 4 min 12s

-A visitor who views 3.4 pages instead of 1.8 is mechanically more likely to discover the right programme, ask a question, and begin the application journey.
+A visitor who views 3.4 pages instead of 1.8 is mechanically more likely to discover the right program, ask a question, and begin the application journey.
 This compounding effect sits in no budget line, but it feeds every recruitment metric.

 For a detailed comparison of chatbot versus form performance, see the chatbot vs contact form comparison for higher education.